OSInside/cloud-builder/doc/source/auto_rebuild_on_source_change.rst

 2. **Package source(s) and/or metadata has changed:**

-  Similar to the first case with the difference that a change on the pacakge metadata `cloud_builder.yml` and/or `cloud_builder.kiwi` will force a cleanup and rebuild of an eventual existing buildroot on the selected runner
+  Similar to the first case with the difference that a change on the package metadata `cloud_builder.yml` and/or `cloud_builder.kiwi` will force a cleanup and rebuild of an eventual existing buildroot on the selected runner